 More information about my experience and approaches can be found here, and I'm open to questions and ideas about how psychedelic integration therapy could be supportive to you as a unique individual.
-Please note: I cannot provide or condone the use of illegal substances.

 EMDR can support adaptive information processing on emotional, cognitive, and physical levels through its 8-phase model.
 It can also support deep resourcing and grounding.
 EMDR's theory of change relies on trust in your inner healing intelligence, which is similar to one of the proposed mechanisms of action for psychedelic treatments being studied in current clinical trials.